 Who says you have to wait until the New Year to start a good habit?
-If starting good habits is something that adds value to your life, why wait?
+If making tweaks to your everyday lifestyle is something you’re interested in, there are plenty of good habits to start right now.
 It’s easy to give excuses due to busy work schedules and feeling overwhelmed already, but in a year you’ll be glad you started when you did.

-Here are 12 good habits that you should definitely start right now.
+Here are 12 good habits to start right now.

 1. Make your bed